Gzh0821/pvzg_site/src/en/contribution/README.md

 pageInfo: false
 ---

-> [!important]
-> We have found some unofficial PvZ2 Gardendless Discord groups and Youtube channels.
-If someone recommends you links to these platforms, please confirm their authenticity.
->
-> This is the original author's [Youtube account](https://www.youtube.com/@Nan_Garden436).
->
-> Our subsequent community activities and information releases, including the establishment of new official channels and groups, will be published on this website.
-Please keep an eye on this website and this page.

 We know that an excellent game development project cannot be separated from the support of the community.

 We are very grateful to all users who have contributed to the project, whether it is helping to check the code, find problems, make suggestions, write documents, community management, participate in discussions, or share experiences.